Ronee Blakley: 1980s

 Blakley starred in The Baltimore Bullet in 1980.
 She appeared on Broadway in 1982's Pump Boys and Dinettes and starred in Rain for the Indiana Repertory Theatre.
 Blakley played the role of Marge Thompson in the 1984 horror film A Nightmare on Elm Street.

 She wrote, produced, directed and starred in her own feature music docudrama, I Played It for You, in 1985.
 The movie debuted at the Venice Film Festival and was screened at several other film festivals around the world.
 Sheila Benson of the Los Angeles Times called it "passionate and brave, an absorbing work."
 FX Feeney of LA Weekly called it "a valuable document."
 The film was released on DVD in 2008, bundled with the soundtrack on CD and a new spoken word poetry album titled Freespeak.

 Personal life and recent activity

 Throughout her career, Blakley has performed on behalf of several political and social causes, with an emphasis on civil rights and equal rights for women.
-During the 1976 presidential campaign, she toured performing before the speeches of Jerry Brown and later performed at the final Los Angeles rally of Walter Mondale with Kris Kristofferson.

-Blakley was married to German filmmaker Wim Wenders from 1979 to 1981.
-Having previously graduated from Stanford University in 1967, she completed a master's degree at California State University in 2002.
-She has one child, author Sarah Blakley-Cartwright, who graduated from Barnard College in 2010 and is known for penning the novel adapted into the 2011 movie Red Riding Hood.
-Blakley's career was put on hold while she raised her daughter and also recovered from a back injury.
-Her most recent album of original songs, River Nile, was released in 2009, inspired by a trip she made to Egypt.
+Her 2009 album, River Nile, was inspired by a trip she made to Egypt.
 In October 2010, she appeared on stage at New York's Bitter End for the first time in 20 years.
 She wrote, produced and directed the 2012 film Of One Blood, her first foray into films in over 20 years.
 Her daughter appeared with her in the film.
+She was featured in the pseudodocumentary Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese (2019).